 Tips for Living and Working Abroad

-Living and working abroad is a much different experience than your normal holiday vacation.
-For most people it requires you to tackle a new life without the immediate support base of friends and family should things not pan out exactly as you planned.
+Living and working abroad is a much different experience than your normal holiday.
+For most people, it requires you to tackle a new life without the immediate support base of friends and family.

 Most of the time the plans don’t work the way you thought they would, but often they work out better.

 Don’t fear though, because soon enough you will have a new set of friends whom you can call family.
 And when its time for you to leave you will be sad to say goodbye.